Seborrheic Dermatitis Flare-Ups

 Step 1: Use a Gentle Shampoo

-Switch to a calming, non-irritating shampoo that supports the scalp barrier.
+Use a calming shampoo that supports the scalp barrier.

 Step 2: Avoid Irritating Products